 Shopping in Manzanita

-Walk along the strip in Manzanita, and you will come across several interesting boutiques with home decor, jewelry, clothing, and gifts.
+Walk along the main strip in Manzanita, and you will find many interesting boutiques selling home decor, jewelry, clothing, and gifts.

 Here are a few: